falconmick/tdd-demo/packages/slide/slides.md

 {click}
 &nbsp;**Refactor**&nbsp;
-Now that my new feature has proven that the test will fail without it, but will succeed with it I can take a short second to re-arrange and tidy up any mess left over by the previous two steps.
+Now that my new feature has got its implementation
+I can take a short second to re-arrange and tidy up any mess left over by the previous two steps.

 -->